Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: INTRODUCTION

 \section{INTRODUCTION}

-Complex networks are a powerful tool to support analyzing complex systems, such as the climate, using atmosphere remote sensing data \cite{Tsonis2006, Boers2014}.
-Those works could identify teleconnection patterns and analyze the structure of climatic events.
-By dealing with climate, they have employed long time series of atmospheric datasets.
+Complex networks are a powerful tool for analyzing complex systems, such as the climate, using atmosphere remote sensing data.
+Researchers in the field have employed this approach to identify teleconnection patterns and analyze the structure of climatic events using atmospheric remote sensing data \cite{Boers2019, SINGHAL2023106538}.
+To tackle the climate domain, they have employed long time series of atmospheric datasets.
 The weather, otherwise, is related to short-term changes in the atmosphere, dealing with variables in high resolution both spatially and temporally.

-Very few works have explored meteorological events in network science. \cite{Ceron2019} is one of the few studies within this context handling high-resolution precipitation data from weather radar.
-With a dataset of only ten days and no description of meteorological events, the author's main finding was that community structures were compatible with the land use/cover.
+As pointed out by Akbar $\&$ Saricha (2021) \cite{Akbar2021}, very few works have explored meteorological events in network science.
+Ceron {\it et al.} (2019) \cite{Ceron2019} is one of the few studies within this context handling high-resolution data from weather radar.
+With a dataset of only ten days and no description of meteorological events, the author's main finding was that community structures were compatible with the land cover.

-In the present work, we build geographical networks based on precipitation events using weather radar data.
+We build geographical networks based on precipitation events using weather radar data in the present work.
 These events occurred from January to March 2019, focusing on the Metropolitan Area of São Paulo (MASP).
 Based on this set of events, we analyze the relations between the meteorological properties and the topological metrics of the correspondent networks.
 Our findings show significant correlations and some particularities when analyzing specific event groups.